-DIY Ottoman or Footstool Using an Old Wooden Spool
+DIY Ottoman or Footstool Using a Wooden Spool

 - Old wooden spool

 - 1″ foam (I used a piece of a memory foam mattress topper) (<– affiliate link!)

 - Iron-on hem tape

 - Upholstery stapler with staples

 - Cardboard tack strip

 - 2″ casters and 3/4″ screws

 Take a few measurements of the spool… This will be really helpful in determining how much fabric, batting and foam are needed, as well as how long the skirt will be.
 The spool I used measured 19″ across, 13″ tall and was 62″ in circumference.

 I cut a piece of fabric measuring 36″ long by the width of the fabric.
 (Most upholstery or decorator fabrics are approximately 52″ wide.)
 I laid the fabric on a table, right side facing down, then laid the batting on top of it.
 I traced the top of the spool on the foam, then cut out the circle.